what is the opposite of risk averse

 Note that this doesn’t mean that risk-seeking individuals would just take any risk.
 They would, of course, reject risky prepositions that entail a high degree of expected losses.
 And, a person’s risk appetite can vary across circumstances and over time.

-Finally, and for the sake of completeness, a risk-neutral individual would be indifferent to a fair game.
+Finally, a risk-neutral individual would be indifferent between accepting and rejecting a fair game.

 In financial economics, there are three broad categories of risk attitudes.
-First, we have risk aversion.
+First, we have “risk-averse behavior”.
 This can be thought of as a general dislike for risk.
-Then, we have risk seeking, which is a desire for bearing risk.
-Risk seeking is the opposite of risk averse.
+The utility function is concave for individuals who exhibit such behavior.
+Then, we have “risk-seeking behavior”.
+This is the opposite of being risk averse and implies a desire for bearing risk.
+The utility function associated with this type of behavior is convex.
 Finally, we have risk-neutral behavior, which is characterized by indifference toward risk.
+This results in a linear utility function.

 Further reading: